miso-lims/miso-lims/changes/add_consumableValueRun.md

-Sop field values can be automatically filled to MISO run.
+Run SOP field values can be automatically filled based on data from Run Scanner